o-g-sus/JUCE-HEAVY/README.md

 ## How does it work?
-In ParamIds you have to double Hashs generate by the Heavy Compiler.
+In 'ParamIds.h' you have to double Hashs generate by the Heavy Compiler.
 In the case of this demo that's in the Heavy_Simple_OSC.h file.

 ## More about
 - [PureData](https://puredata.info)